Dear Campus Community,

 - Dr. Peggy McIntosh’s Unpacking the Invisible Knapsack

-Contact your elected officials and demand they take action to address systemic racism.
+Contact your elected officials and let them know what you think.
 You can find the contact for your elected officials here.

 • Donate funds to organizations that work to advance racial equity and justice, including Cal Poly’s Black Student Union, National Society of Black Engineers, and the Black Academic Excellence Center.